Massive camera hack exposes the growing reach and intimacy of American surveillance

 But it also revealed a sweeping change to the way America now watches itself, through the increasingly ubiquitous eyes of cheap, Internet-connected cameras that capture our lives in ways many people may not realize — and etch them onto a Web that never forgets.

-“This breach should be a wake up call to the dangers of self-surveillance,” said Andrew G. Ferguson, a law professor at American University Washington College of Law.
+“This breach should be a wake-up call to the dangers of self-surveillance,” said Andrew G. Ferguson, a law professor at American University Washington College of Law.
 “We are building networks of surveillance we cannot escape from without really thinking about the consequences.
 Our desire for some fake sense of security is its own security threat.”

 A Verkada spokesperson said its system is now secure and the company has blocked unauthorized access by disabling all internal administrator accounts.
 The company, which has advertised that its camera networks are “secure from the ground up,” has notified law enforcement, and its internal security team and a third-party security firm are now investigating the scale and scope of the breach.